amycatgirl/bskynonmutualunfollow/README.md

 ## Running

+> [!CAUTION]
+> Do not run random scripts from the internet.
+Check what they do before actually running them.

 - Download or clone this repository
-- Open a terminal and navigate to the repo
+- Open a terminal and navigate to the cloned folder
 - Install dependencies using `npm i`
 - Run the program with `npm start`
 - Follow the on-screen instructions